-Colors are clearly a matter of your personal choice.
+Colors are a matter of your personal choice.

-White is fine choice for a hive color as it reflects light and will keep a hive cooler in the summer than a darker color would.
+White is a fine choice for a hive color.
+It reflects light and will keep a hive cooler in the summer than a darker color would.

 Some beekeepers choose colors that help their hives blend into the surroundings.
-You may want to consider this if you don’t want to draw too much attention to your hives because of neighbors or to avoiding attracting vandals.
+Consider this to avoid the attention of neighbors or vandals.

-If you want your hives to blend into the environment, earth tones will serve you better than pastels and neon colors.
+If you want your hives to blend into the environment, earth tones are better than pastels and neon colors.

-We light to pick bright colors that complement the surroundings as neighbors and vandals are not a particular concern.
-We enjoy the look of brightly colored hives.
+We like bright colors that complement the surroundings.
+For us, neighbors and vandals are not a particular concern.

 How Bees See Colors